We Asked Readers: Do Nipples Matter After Breast Surgery?

-Body image is a sensitive issue and sometimes our insistence on ‘perfection’ can be somewhat irrational (and almost incomprehensible to our long suffering partners).
+Body image is a sensitive issue and sometimes our insistence on ‘perfection’ can be somewhat irrational.
 For example, a woman will go through a lot to recreate the breast or breasts she has lost to cancer, even though the world will probably never see them.
 And when some women have gone through hours of reconstructive surgery, sometimes having flesh removed from other parts of their body and ending up with not just one scar site but several, they often feel that the breast mounds they are left with are somehow naked without the nipple.
 Cliché it may be, but many use the phrase ‘It’s the cherry on the cake,’ and aren't satisfied until it is back in place.

 I feel like a woman

 Nipples come in all shapes and sizes.
-Some women do not have prominent nipples anyway, so they don’t feel it necessary to either have one reconstructed or wear a prosthetic nipple to avoid looking lop-sided on a cold day.
-Others are not so much bothered about the effect when clothed, but simply want to look as good as they can ‘for themselves’.
+Some women do not have prominent nipples anyway, so they don’t feel it necessary to either have one reconstructed or wear a prosthetic nipple to avoid looking lopsided.
+Others are not as bothered about the effect when clothed, but simply want to look as good as they can for themselves.
 For them, it’s about going from an almost androgynous chest appearance to having two womanly breasts again.